-The strong center nose and flanking intakes provides a race-inspired look, and an adaptive wing slides away for a slippery silhouette.
+The long nose and flanking intakes provide a race-inspired appearance, and an adaptive wing slides away for a slippery silhouette.
 As on the concept, the trunklid is sculpted to rise up and also form the car’s rear spoiler.
 Though it looks like these prototypes have been toned down a teensy bit from the concept, it’s still an aggressive, modern approach to sports car design.

 Spy photographers have also snapped pics of BMW’s side of the project – and even shot the cars together.
-The German vehicle, likely to be called Z5, is a two-seat roadster and reportedly is a back-to-basics successor to the Z4.
+The new Z4 is a two-seat roadster that reportedly takes a back-to-basics approach.
 Because the pair share a platform, the droptop provides a small hint at the Supra’s general size.
-But as these photos show, BMW will build a convertible while Toyota will offer up only a coupe.
+But as these photos show, BMW will build a convertible while Toyota will offer only a coupe.

 What’s under the hood?

-Toyota is very enthusiastic about the idea.
+Toyota execs seem quite enthusiastic about this idea.
 “I do not have any doubt whatsoever that in the longer-term future there will be a real Toyota sports model using electrification,” Toyota Europe president and CEO Johan van Zyl told reporters last fall.

 If you want to consider something really off the wall, one rumor even speculates the Supra could be all-wheel drive.
 Two electric motors in the front and one in the rear would allegedly combine with a BMW-sourced 2.0-liter turbo four-cylinder.
 This prospect seems especially dubious to us, though, because of Toyota's assertions about the FT-1's front-engine, rear-drive layout.